The Accounting Cycle Steps in Proper Order:

-For example: The Personal Expenses of owners or loans are not considered to be recorded in book of accounts.
+For example, The Personal Expenses of owners or loans are not considered to be recorded in book of accounts.

 Step 2: Journalize Transaction

-After analyzing from first step, the gathered information has to be entered in Book of Original Entry or General Journal.
+After analyzing from the first step, the gathered information has to be entered in Book of Original Entry or General Journal.
 A Journal can be a paper book or an electronic book.
-The Double entry bookkeeping system is considered when recording business transactions.
+The Double-entry bookkeeping system is considered when recording business transactions.
 A General Journal is not used to record special transactions.
 Special Journals are used for special transactions like Sales, Purchase, invoice etc. It helps to prevent mistakes and link between debits and credits of each transaction.
 The transactions are recorded in chronological order.

 Step 3: Posting it to General Ledger Account

 Posting information to Ledger account after journalizing the transaction, all transactions are collected and summarized.
-It’s not frequent as entries are made either at end of the day, week of the day or end of month.
+It’s not frequent as entries are made either at end of the day, week of the day or end of the month.
 It’s also known as Books of Final Entry.
 It shows the collection of accounts and the changes to be made in accounts due to past transactions and current balances.
 It’s important to verify and troubleshoot the trail later in the process if accounts are not adding up correctly.
 If posting were done daily then the sales account in ledger will show total and cumulative sales for the time period till date.

 Step 4: Prepare Un-adjusted Trial Balance

-To verify the sum of Credit and the sum of Debit equal, the entries from the ledger of a particular period is summarized.
-All accounts are fetched from ledger and consolidated in a single report.
+To verify the sum of Credit and the sum of Debit equal, the entries from the ledger of a particular period are summarized.
+All accounts are fetched from the ledger and consolidated in a single report.
 This doesn’t tell how correct the accounts are.
 If errors are there, correcting entries are made to rectify them.
 There could still be some errors even if Debits are equal to credits.
 Also, if there is inequality, then the reason is investigated and corrected before moving to the next step.

 Step 5: Prepare Adjustment Entries